 The steep uphill trek to the monastery requires resting stations with water, shade, informational signage, and strategically situated benches for arriving pilgrims.
 Hiking these ancient paths is an important part of the pilgrimage experience, providing a transition from life in the high-speed, high-tech world to the spiritual life in this “Garden of the Panagia” (the garden of the All-Holy Mother of God).

-Funded by this MAFA grant, the Monastery has contracted with the Homeotech Environmental Management Company of Thessaloniki, Greece to conduct the planning project.
-Homeotech will conduct research and develop a plan to meet all these needs.
-It will coordinate with the Centre for the Preservation of the Athonite Heritage – KEDAK; as well as the Natura 2000 Network of European breeding and resting sites for rare and endangered species and with the Footpaths Team of the Society of Friends of Mount Athos, organized under the patronage of His Royal Highness The Prince of Wales, which conducts annual expeditions assessing the condition of these ancient footpaths and clearing and maintaining them.
+Funded by this MAFA grant, the Monastery has contracted with a highly qualified and experienced outside company to conduct the planning project.
+The project includes researching and developing a plan to meet all these needs.
+The planning will be carried out in coordination with the Centre for the Preservation of the Athonite Heritage – KEDAK; as well as the Natura 2000 Network of European breeding and resting sites for rare and endangered species and with the Footpaths Team of the Society of Friends of Mount Athos, organized under the patronage of His Royal Highness The Prince of Wales, which conducts annual expeditions assessing the condition of these ancient footpaths and clearing and maintaining them.

 Photos© by Graham Speake, The Friends of Mount Athos.
 All rights reserved.